faroub/TahakomAVRLib/README.md

 ```
 ## Hardware setup

-* MCU chip either barebone or on a development board like an Arduino UNO
+* AVR chip either barebone or on a development board like an Arduino UNO
 * A bunch of Leds, resistors, drivers, sensors and actuators
 * A breadboard
 * Jumper wires